 Here’s what you need to make Instant Pot Charro Beans that are perfect for all your Tex-Mex faves…

-DRIED PINTO BEANS.
-The foundation of these charro beans is dried pinto beans + a flavorful broth.
+- DRIED PINTO BEANS.
+The foundation of this instant pot recipe is dry pinto beans + a flavorful broth.
 Before cooking, you’ll want to sort and rinse the beans, removing any ruined beans or stray pebbles that may have found their way into the bag.
 Then, it’s all about the broth, so you’ll need…

 CHOOSE YOUR HEAT TOLERANCE.
 Depending on how hot your jalapeño is, your Instant Pot Charro Beans will likely end up on the mild side.
 If you’d like to turn up the heat to medium or spicy, add a second jalapeño, or a second chipotle chili!